 Where time or other circumstances do not allow for single action fire the revolver is used double action.
 To fire double action all that is necessary is to align the weapon with the object which you wish to hit and pull the trigger firmly all of the way to the rear.
-This will cause the hammer to rise to its full cocked position and then fall to explode the cartridge, and as previously stated the only limit to the speed with which a weapon can be manipulated in this fashion will be determined by the dexterity of the shooter.
+This will cause the hammer to rise to its full cocked position and then fall to explode the cartridge, and as previously stated the only limit to the speed with which a weapon can be manipulated in this fashion will be determined by the detertive of the shooter.
 This type of shooting is required in combat work or under emergency conditions where the gun must be used with great speed.

+ing is required in combat work or under emergency conditions where the gun must be used with great speed.
 To extract the fire cases press the thumbpiece forward and swing the cylinder out to the left side.
-Turn the gun muzzle upward and holding the cylinder in its extreme outward position press down sharply on the
+Turn the gun muzzle upward and holding the cylinder in its extreme outward position press down sharply on the extractor rod.
+This will eject the fired cases down and out of the gun, which is now ready to reload.

-SMITH & WESSON 1955 .45 TARGET REVOLVER - MODEL No. 25 PARTS LIST
+SMITH & WESSON

+.44 MAGNUM REVOLVER - MODEL No. 29 PARTS LIST